theshanmuk/MAYA-Virtual-Voice-Assistant/README.md

 - Easy voice-command customization
 - Graphical User Interface easy controling
 # Updates
-the updating of version 8. sequence will be soon..
+the updates of version 8. sequence will be soon..
 # Designed by Shanmuk Michael